zqwei/explore_ephys_data/README.md

 ```

 ## Dimensionality reduction
+### Data
+Data is in a structure array named __simDataset__ .
+This is a single session data.
+Fourteen neurons were simultaneously recorded.
+You need to use 2 field described below for the analysis.
+Ignore others.
+* unit_yes_trial : Spike rate of lick R trials in [trial, neuron, tim bin] format.
+There are 115 trials, 14 neurons, 77 time bin.
+* unit_no_trial  : Spike rate of lick R trials in [trial, neuron, tim bin] format.
+There are 94 trials, 14 neurons, 77 time bin.

 ### Find the coding direction - CD
 * This is the direction in activity space where trial types can best be discriminated